Registering with FrogWatch SA

-To submit surveys and use some of the more advanced features of this website you'll need to register (you can do this through the FrogSpotter app and/or this website) and log in.
-When you register with the website you should get sent an email within a few minutes to confirm your details.
-If this doesn't happen, here are a few things to check:
+To submit surveys and use some of the more advanced features of this website and the FrogSpotter app you'll need to register (you can do this either through the app or the website) and log in.
+When you register you should get sent an email within a few minutes to confirm your details.
+If this doesn't happen you won't be able to login or submit surveys, so here are a few things to check:

 - Did you enter your email address correctly?

 - Was the confirmation email sent to your Spam or Junk Mail folder?